By David Joel Miller.

 Clients sometimes ask about this.
 I see it in the search terms from time to time.
 There is no reason to avoid a therapist who is going for personal counseling and in fact, we think this is a good thing.
 Many licensing boards feel it is so important that the counselor work on their own stuff that they allow us to count a certain number of hours of personal counseling towards licensure.
 This process is so important there is even a bonus of extra credit for some hours of personal therapy.

 Many schools require counselors in training to go for their own counseling.
 Doctors see other doctors.
 Teachers take classes from other professionals and it just makes sense to take good care of yourself.

 Drug counselors need help staying sober.

-Substance Abuse counselors have recognized this for a long time.
+Substance Abuse Counselors have recognized this for a long time.
 They are at high risk of relapse by virtue of spending all day talking about drugs with their clients.
 Sponsors should have sponsors and therapists need to see another mental health professional.

 In substance abuse counseling it is common, almost universal for the counselor to be in recovery and often they are still attending meetings.

-Mental health staff need self care also.
+Mental health staff needs self-care also.